-Welcome to my Everyday Essentials – the guide to how I stock my healthy, wholesome kitchen.
-I believe that if you keep good food, you will eat good food.
-Every meal is a chance to provide your body with the nutrients it needs to make you feel satisfied and energised.
-It’s not hard work either; most items on this page are simple foods.
-A home kitchen should be practical and versatile, allowing you to whip up a number of meals from core ingredients.
+I believe if you keep good food, you will eat good food.
+Each meal is an opportunity to provide your body with the nutrients it needs to make you feel satisfied and energised.

-“What about supplements and superfoods?”
+“What about supplements and “superfood” powders, etc.?”
 Yes, I do use some of them.
-I don’t consider them to be basic kitchen staples, so I have put them on a separate page, but if you have the resources available to you to incorporate some into your diet then they can be a good source of nutrition.
+I don’t consider them to be essential kitchen staples, so I have put them on a separate page, but if you have the resources available to you to incorporate some into your diet they can be a source of nutrition.
 Click here to read about some of my favourites!

 - Coconut flour

 - Tapioca flour

 - Psyllium husks

 Grains and pseudo-cereals